HoaxParagon/spyder_notes/README.md

 !python script_name.py -a # upon execution, this hangs the kernel without output, no debug prints execute, console hangs.

 This isn't specifically a Spyder IDE note.
 It's about anaconda.
 I recently learned that there's a revision system. ```conda list --revisions``` will list the available revisions, their dates and the changes made. ```conda install --revision NN``` where NN is your own revision number will let you revert changes.
 It will take a few minutes to prompt you with a list of changes then asks if you'd like to proceed.
-This hasn't really fixed my issue but it's good to know about.
+Reverting back has fixed one of my issues after an update.
+The other one will have to wait until spyder-kernels is updated to 2.1.0 on conda forge.